Viewing tasks and task graphs in Snowsight¶

 For each instance, you can view the following:

-Status: Status of the most recent run.
+Status: Status of the most recent attempt of the task run.

 To view the run history: